hikingc/JavaMatrixLibrary/README.md

 The baseline to reach v1.0 is to implement all endpoints that are required in the specification, this means:

-- Support for OAuth 2.0 _and_ Legacy API Auth.
+- Support for OAuth 2.0 _and_ Legacy API Auth (not all flows will be delivered in 1.0).
 - Be able to send and receive events seamlessly without handling raw JSON.
+(Done, except for `/sync` who allows it)
 - Get room and server information without losing any data field while deserializing.
+(Done)

 ## Current limitations & project scope